Best Retinol Pads

 How to Use Retinol Pads

-First of all, if you’ve never used retinol before, use your retinol pads only once a week, no matter what the instructions say.
+First of all, if you’ve never used retinol before, use your retinol pads only once a week.
 This is especially important if you have sensitive skin.
 With retinol, consistency is key.
-So you’ll get more results if you go slow and steady as opposed to fast and sporadically.
+So you’ll get better results if you go slow and steady as opposed to fast and sporadically.

-Use your retinol pad on clean, dry skin.
+Apply your retinol pad on clean, dry skin by wiping it across the face.
 Once it fully absorbs, top it off with a moisturizer.
 Don’t use an exfoliating toner, serum, or treatment in the same routine you use a retinol pad.
-And never forget to wear sunscreen during the day.
+And wear sunscreen during the day.